ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) It doubles
+A) It becomes unpredictable

-B) It halves
+B) It stays the same

-C) It stays the same
+C) It halves

-D) It becomes unpredictable
+D) It doubles

 ---

-It doubles
+D) It doubles

 ///